tinchou/Docs/aspnet/mvc/controllers/filters.rst

 :ref:`Exception filters <exception-filters>` are used to apply global policies to unhandled exceptions in the MVC app.

-:ref:`Result filters <result-filters>` wrap the execution of individual action results, but only when no exceptionshave been thrown.
+:ref:`Result filters <result-filters>` wrap the execution of individual action results, but only when no exceptions have been thrown.
 They are ideal for logic that must surround view execution or formatter execution.

 Implementation
 ^^^^^^^^^^^^^^